🇮🇪COURTS

 29.3 Warrant Of Arrest (Provisional Arrest) - Extradition Act, 1965 Section 27 (1)

-The form captures personal details of the person to be arrested, the alleged offense, the requesting country's information, and the legal basis for the provisional arrest.
+The form records the name of the person, the offence they are alleged to have committed abroad, the requesting state, and the legal basis for provisional arrest.

 Risk Radar